brayanpinerdo/brayanpinerdo/README.md

 - 📊 **Business Data Analyst** focused on transforming raw data into strategic business insights.
 - 🎓 **B.A. in International Business** with a **Specialization in Business Management**.
 - 🧠 Certified in **Data Analysis (TripleTen)** — experienced with Python, SQL, Power BI, Tableau, and Machine Learning.
-- 💼 Over **5 years of experience** in commercial strategy, marketing analytics, and data-driven decision making.
+- 💼 Over **5 years of experience** in commercial strategy, marketing analytics, and process optimization.
 - 🌎 Bilingual: **Spanish (Native)** | **English (B2 – Intermediate Professional)**.
-- 🚀 Passionate about analytics, process optimization, and data storytelling for business growth.
+- 🚀 Passionate about analytics, storytelling, and using data to drive business growth.

 ---